gauravsk/ranacapa/inst/explore-anacapa-output/docs/download-text-phyloseq.md

-You can conver this file into to a `BIOM` file using the following command in the terminal (assuming you have the `biom` software installed):
+You can conver this file into to a `BIOM` file using the following command in the terminal (assuming you have the `biom` software installed; see [here](http://biom-format.org/#installing-the-biom-format-python-package) for installation instructions):

 ```
 biom convert --to-hdf5 --table-type="OTU table" -i taxonomy-for-biom.txt -o taxonomy-as-biom.biom
 ```

-Once converted, the `BIOM` file can be imported into QIIME2 using the steps outlined at [this page](https://docs.qiime2.org/2018.8/tutorials/importing/#feature-table-data)
+Once converted, the `BIOM` file can be imported into QIIME2 using the steps outlined at [this page](https://docs.qiime2.org/2018.8/tutorials/importing/#feature-table-data).

 ------